 Head away from the border, south to Blvd.
 Defensores.
 From the zocalo, head south on Blvd Universidad, then turn left onto Blvd.
 Defensores right after the McDonalds.
 Stay on this road heading east until you see signs for the border.
 Follow the signs until you reach the line for the border.
 You will then turn east to follow the line of cars until you reach the back of the line.
 Plan to be in line for several hours.

 This border crossing has limited hours- it currently closes at 2 pm on weekdays.
-Alternately, drive to Tijuana to cross there where the border is open 24 hours.
+Alternatively, drive to Tijuana to cross there where the border is open 24 hours.
 We got in line at just after 1 pm on a weekend, thinking we had plenty of time before the border closed at 4 pm.
-At a few minutes past 4 we were still in line, and making backup plans to drive to the Tiajuana crossing.
+At a few minutes past 4 pm we were still in line, and making backup plans to drive to the Tiajuana crossing.
 Luckily we made it through, but plan lots of extra time for this crossing.

 What time of Year is Best to Visit Ensenada with Kids?